Fence & Fencing Options For Horse Farms

 Why black and not white, like at Calumet and some of the other big farms?
 Black paint wears better.
-You can paint black fencing once every 5 years and have it still look great.
+You can paint black fencing once every five years and have it still look great.
 The white paint shows chips a lot faster.
-You will need to repaint the white fence every 2 years.
+You'll need to repaint the white fence every two years.

 Number of Boards

 Why do people choose 4-boards over 3-boards?
 It's simple!
 Some horses like to put their heads through the 3-board fencing to eat the grass on the other side.
 All is well until they over-react and try to pull their heads up suddenly, often removing a board or two, or even worse, breaking their jaw.

 On which side of a post should you attach the boards?
 Always put the boards on the pasture side of the post.
 That way when the horses (or other livestock) push on the fence boards while leaning over the fence or itching on it, the boards won't pop loose.
 Placing the posts on the interior of the pasture is also a hazard to the horses, since they can run into the posts and injure themselves.